Rockville station: Station layout

-Rockville station is located on an embankment south of Park Road and east of Hungerford Drive and downtown Rockville, with the Amtrak/MARC platforms just east of the Metro platform.
-Metro uses a single island platform between the two tracks of the Red Line, while Amtrak and MARC use two low-level side platforms flanking the two tracks of the CSX Metropolitan Subdivision.
-A pedestrian underpass provides access to the platforms from parking lots, bus bays, and kiss and ride lots on the east and west sides of the station.
-A footbridge over Hungerford Drive connects the west side of the station to the Montgomery County office buildings.
+Rockville station is located on an embankment south of Park Road and east of Hungerford Drive and downtown Rockville.
+The two tracks of Metro's Red Line are served by a single island platform.
+Just to the east are the two tracks of the CSX Metropolitan Subdivision, flanked by two low-level side platforms used by Amtrak and MARC.
+A pedestrian underpass provides access to the platforms from parking lots, bus bays, and kiss-and-ride lots on the east and west sides of the station.
+A footbridge over Hungerford Drive connects the west side of the station to the Montgomery County office buildings and Rockville Town Center.